How to Start Your Own LLC in Wyoming - Complete Guide

 Doing Business As (DBA) / Trade Names

-A DBA or trade name allows you to operate your LLC under a different name.
-For example, if your LLC is "JJ's Waffles" but you want to expand into muffins as "JJ's Muffins," a DBA allows you to maintain multiple brands under the same LLC.
-In Wyoming, registering a trade name involves submitting an Application for Registration of Trade Name to the Secretary of State with a $100 fee.
-This allows you to open separate business bank accounts under the DBA name and legally conduct business with the new brand.
+DBA or trade name will enable you to run your LLC with another name.
+To take an example, in case you have an LLC named JJ waffles but you wish to venture into muffins as JJ muffins, you can use DBA so that you can have several brands of the LLC.
+Wyoming Registering a trade name in Wyoming requires filing a Application of Registration of Trade Name to the Secretary of state at a fee of $100.
+This will enable you to open individual business bank accounts under DBA name and transact business under the new brand.

 2. Select a Registered Agent

-Wyoming law requires every LLC to designate a registered agent.
-A registered agent is responsible for receiving official correspondence, including legal notices, tax documents, and government communications.
-You can act as your own registered agent if you meet the requirements: you must be at least 18 years old, have a physical street address in Wyoming (P.O.
-Boxes are not allowed), and be available during normal business hours.
+According to the Wyoming law, all LLCs must appoint a registered agent.
+An agent registered deals with official communications such as legal announcements, tax, and government communications.
+You are allowed to be your own registered agent provided you fulfill the following requirements: you have to be at least 18 years of age with permanent physical street address in Wyoming (no P.O.Boxes), and be available during regular business hours.

-Many LLC owners prefer to hire a professional registered agent service.
-This provides privacy, ensures you don't miss important notices, and allows you to operate your business from anywhere without worrying about availability during office hours.
+A large number of LLC owners tend to pay the services of a professional registered agent.
+This gives privacy, makes sure that you do not miss any important notices and gives you the capability to run your business anywhere without worrying of being available during the office hours.

-4. File Articles of Organization with the Wyoming Secretary of State
+4. Make Wyoming Secretary of State Articles of Organization

 Business Division